-The Loome Agent, when running in an Azure Container Instance (ACI) with a modern Linux base image, fails to establish a connection to a SQL Server 2014 instance.
+When running in an Azure Container Instance (ACI) with a modern Linux base image, the Loome Agent fails to establish a connection to a SQL Server 2014 instance.

 openssl_conf = default_conf